pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 <img src="https://github.com/monicalyons/pnlNipype/blob/monicalyons-patch-1/Misc/glyph_corpus_axial.png" width=80%>

 * This is how the corpus callosum should look in the in the axial view (red) if you are looking at the middle slice or thereabouts.
-The upper portion should be arranged like a “u” while the lower portion should be arranged like an “n”.
+The upper portion should be arranged like a "U" while the lower portion should be arranged like an "N".
 Make sure you look at both parts of the corpus callosum because it is possible for one to be correct while the other is not:

 <img src="https://github.com/monicalyons/pnlNipype/blob/monicalyons-patch-1/Misc/glyph_corpus_sagit.png" width=80%>
 * This is how the corpus callosum should look in the sagittal view (yellow) if you are looking at around the middle slice.
 The glyphs should look like they are more or less arranged straight in and out parallel with your view:

-* They should all look correct in this sample case, but if it doesn’t look correct, you can fix it by changing the header of the epi-corrected file.
+* They should all look correct in this sample case, but if it doesn't look correct, you can fix it by changing the header of the epi-corrected file.
 To do that, back in the terminal, enter `gedit sample-dwi-epi.nii.gz`.
 The header will come up in a text editor.
 You are interested in the **measurement frame**.
 The first thing you can try is changing any non-zero numbers in the first set of coordinates to negative.
 Then save and load the epi-corrected image in Slicer again and do the whole process over again.

 If this time the glyphs look correct in the corpus callosum, you have fixed it for that case.
-If they still don’t look correct, change the first set of coordinates back to positive and make the second set negative.
+If they still don't look correct, change the first set of coordinates back to positive and make the second set negative.
 There are 7 possible permutations of negatives that you can try if necessary.
 It is usually the case that the proper measurement frame is the same for every case in a dataset, but this is not always the case, especially if the data was acquired on more than one scanner or over a long period of time.
 Because of that, before you then make this change to the header of every epi-corrected dwi for every case in the dataset, you should check this on a handful of other cases as well.

 ## Two-Tensor Whole Brain Tractography